PauloFeresin/Roguelike_game/README.md

 Future improvements: More enemies, more players "classes", items, levelup system.

-Huge thanks to http://rogueliketutorials.com/ and https://www.reddit.com/r/roguelikedev/ where I found inspiration and learned all of this stuff.
+Huge thanks to https://www.reddit.com/r/roguelikedev/ where I found inspiration and learned all of this stuff.